project-hadron/discovery-capability/docs/source/introduction/overview.rst

 modular and maintainable way, with each part addressing a specific aspect of its functionality.
 Both principles contribute to building robust and scalable software architectures.

-Where Can it be Applied?
+Where can it be applied?
 ------------------------
 Project Hadron is targeted at data improvement for all types of data processing and runs in the relevant environment for the user of the tool.
 It can run as (1) a complementary functional toolkit in